There are certain risks associated with credit card usage, but are they worth not reaping the benefits that credit cards offer?

 When there are seemingly so many things that can go wrong, it’s natural to be anxious.
 However, that’s also negative thinking.

 On the positive side, a credit card is one of the best tools for building your credit.
 For instance, sure, I used a credit card to ruin my credit with missed payments and a charge-off.
-But then I used another one to rebuild it (kudos, Secured Mastercard® from Capital One, my credit savior!).
+But then I used another one to rebuild it (kudos, Capital One Platinum Secured Credit Card, my credit savior!).
 Now my VantageScores in are in the 730s, and my FICO score, according to Experian, is only 5 points away from good.
 And my Capital One Platinum turned into the cash back earning Capital One Quicksilver Cash Rewards Credit Card.
 I think we can rightfully call this a credit glow up.

 Making sure your credit card won’t hurt your credit